AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Removed deprecated way to log Basilisk module variables
 - Removed deprecated way to create C-wrapped Basilisk modules
 - Corrected Equations (11) and (12) in the :ref:`celestialTwoBodyPoint` PDF documentation
+- Expanded the GitHub CI tests to run scenario script tests
 - Untangled :ref:`ClassicElementsMsgPayload` which was used both as a message payload definition and as a data structure inside modules.
 The use of ``classicElements()`` is now depreciated for the use of ``ClassicElements()`` defined in :ref:`orbitalMotionutilities`.